owin/museum-piece-gate/SPEC.md

         string Method { get; }
         string Uri { get; }
         IDictionary<string, IEnumerable<string>> Headers { get; }

         IAsyncResult BeginReadBody(byte[] buffer, int offset, int count, AsyncCallback callback, object state);
         int EndReadBody(IAsyncResult result);

         IDictionary<string, object> Items { get; }
     }

-The `Method` property is the HTTP request method string of the request (e.g., “GET”, “POST”).
+The `Method` property is the HTTP request method string of the request (e.g., `"GET"`, `"POST"`).

 The `Uri` property is the HTTP request URI string of the request, relative to the application object.
-Hosts may support mapping application objects to some base path—for example, an application object may be configured to respond to requests beginning with "/my-app", in which case, if the host received a request for "/my-app/foo", the `Uri` property of the `IRequest` object provided to the application would be “/foo”.
-For more information, see the `owin.base_url` key in [`Request.Items`](#IRequest.Items).
+See [Paths](#Paths).
 The value of the `Uri` property includes the query string of the request URI (e.g., “/path/and?query=string”).

 The `Headers` property is a dictionary whose items correspond to HTTP headers in the request.
-Keys are lower-cased header names without “:” or whitespace.
+Keys are lower-cased header names without `':'` or whitespace.
 Values are `IEnumerable<string>` sequences containing the corresponding header value strings, without newlines.
-If a header appears in a request multiple times, the sequence value for that key will have a number of elements corresponding to the number of times the header appears in the request.
+If a header appears in a request multiple times, the sequence value for that key will contain a number of elements corresponding to the number of times the header appears in the request, with each element being a value of a single header.

-The methods `BeginReadBody` and `EndReadBody` provides access to the body data of the request using the `IAsyncResult` asynchronous invocation pattern.
-Applications must provide a destination buffer and a callback which will be invoked by the host when the read operation completes.
+The methods `BeginReadBody` and `EndReadBody` provide an asynchronous operation which reads body data of the request into a destination buffer.
 The `EndReadBody` method returns the number of bytes read.
 Hosts must signal the end of the request body by returning 0 from `EndReadBody`.

-<a name="IRequest.Items"></a>
-The `Items` property is a bag of data in which the server, application, or user can store arbitrary data associated with the request.

-Hosts must provide at minimum the following keys in `Items`:
+The `Items` property is a bag in which the host, application, or user can store arbitrary data associated with the request.
+Hosts should provide the following keys in `Items`:

-- `owin.base_path` – The portion of the request URI’s path corresponding to the “root” of the application object.
-This is the application’s virtual “location” on the server.
-It may be an empty string if the application is configured to respond to requests at the “root” of the server.
+- `owin.BasePath` – The portion of the request URI’s path corresponding to the “root” of the application object.
+See [Paths](#Paths).
-- `owin.server_name`, `owin.server_port` – These values can be used to reconstruct the full URL of the request in absence of the HTTP `Host` header of the request.
+- `owin.ServerName`, `owin.ServerPort` – Hosts should provide values can be used to reconstruct the full URL of the request in absence of the HTTP `Host` header of the request.
-- `owin.request_protocol` – “HTTP/1.0” or “HTTP/1.1”
-- `owin.url_scheme` – “http” or “https”
+- `owin.UrlScheme` – `"http"` or `"https"`
-- `owin.remote_endpoint` — A `System.Net.IPEndPoint` representing the connected client.
+- `owin.RemoteEndPoint` — A `System.Net.IPEndPoint` representing the connected client.

 ### IResponse